rpuntaie/blog/information_time_energy.rst

   which keeps T based exchange slow
 - if humans interact a lot the thinking in the mind becomes slower due to the distraction

-E is constant in a level.
+`W` is constant in a level with an intrinsic uncertainty.

-With fixed `E`, large variables (with many values) cycle slowly.
+With fixed `W`, large variables (with many values) cycle slowly.
-A higher level variable can become faster by making the lower variables of smaller size (`E²=p²c²+m²c⁴`) or parallel.
+A higher level variable can become faster by making the lower variables of smaller size (`W²=p²c²+m²c⁴`) or parallel.

-Within a level the interactions (`E`) are highest if lower variables are of same `E` or synchronized.
+Within a level the interactions (`W`) are highest if lower variables are of same `W`, i.e. synchronized.

-If interacting parallel variables do not cycle with same `E`, there is a distribution of information until in equilibrium.
+If interacting parallel variables do not cycle with same `W`, there is a distribution of information until in equilibrium.
 The distribution of information is also called entropy maximization.

 More parallel variables increase the information throughput.
 Energy in higher levels thus compares the degree of parallelization.
-This is a generalization of the thermodynamic `E=ST`.
+This is a generalization of the thermodynamic `W=ST`.

 The inertia (mass) of a larger system is due to the time needed to change or synchronize lower variables.